skywind3000/vim-proposal/popup_window.md

 Popup windows will draw into an overlay layer, A popup will remain there after creation  until an `ease` function is called.
 Everything in the overlay will not interfere vim's  states, people can continue editing or using vim commands no matter there is a popup window  or not.

-So, the APIs are only designed for drawing a popup window and has nothing to do with interaction.
+So, the APIs are only designed for drawing a popup window and has nothing to do with user input.
 Dialogs like `yes/no` box and confirm box require user input, can be simulated with following steps:

 ```VimL